I’m able to compile the starter code using the specified instructions, but I’m not able to run it. Any suggestions?

 fields.

-The code that you write in Problem 4 for the execute()
+The code that we’ve given you for the InsertStatement

 How can I get information about a given column in the InsertRow